apify/apify-docs/sources/academy/webscraping/advanced_web_scraping/scraping_paginated_sites.md

 // Our generic splitFilter function doesn't account for decimal values so we will have to convert to cents and back to dollars const newFilters = splitFilter({ min: min * 100, max: max * 100 });

-// And we just enqueue those 2 new filters so the process will recursively repeat until all pages get to the PAGINATION phase const requestsToEnqueue = [];
+// And we enqueue those 2 new filters so the process will recursively repeat until all pages get to the PAGINATION phase const requestsToEnqueue = [];
 for (const filter of newFilters) {
     requestsToEnqueue.push({